nico3333fr/jquery-accessible-tabs-aria/README.md

 into shiny accessible tabs by adding ARIA attributes.
 Keyboard navigation is supported:

 __If you focus in the tabs "buttons"__
-- use up/left to see previous tab,
+- use Up/Left to see previous tab,
-- down/right to see next tab
+- use Down/Right to see next tab
-- Ctrl home to see first tab (wherever you are)
+- Use "Home" to see first tab (wherever you are in tab buttons)
-- and Ctrl end to see last tab (wherever you are)
+- Use "End" to see last tab (wherever you are in tab buttons)

 __If you focus in a tab content__
 - use Ctrl Up/left to Set focus on the tab button for the currently displayed tab